Ian Happ Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds' 5.00 team ERA ranks 27th across all league pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.90).

-- Reds pitchers combine to rank 22nd in baseball in home runs allowed (63 total, 1.3 per game).
+- Reds pitchers combine to allow 63 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- In his last time out on Sunday, the right-hander tossed seven innings against the New York Yankees, allowing four earned runs while surrendering four hits.
+- The lefty last pitched on Monday against the St. Louis Cardinals, when he threw 4 1/3 innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.